Academic and Career Counseling

 Although an advisor checks each student’s record, the responsibility for meeting graduation requirements lies with the student and not with the advisor, the department or the dean.
 Thorough familiarity with the undergraduate catalog and the degree audit system (DARS) is essential.

-Academic advisors from the University’s main campus are available for phone appointments upon request to provide information on bachelor degree programs.
+Academic advisors from the University’s Bowling Green campus are available for phone appointments upon request to provide information on bachelor degree programs.